 Astronomy Star Names

-Ancient Greece did not have the technology we have today.
+Ancient Greece didn't have the technology we have today.
 This fact is even more apparent when looking at the advances we have made in astronomy.
 Keep in mind; the Greeks lived before Hubble, Copernicus, and Galileo.
 For all of our advancements, though, we are still looking at the exact same night sky our ancient forefathers gazed upon thousands of years ago.

 The Greeks surely saw that the heavens were alive with brilliant, shimmering light.
 Such beauty must have a story behind it, thought the Greeks, and since there was no way to understand that these flickers were in fact enormous balls of gaseous material, the Greeks gave these stars human qualities.